 Performance is critical

-Documents may be damaged, lighting may be poor or causing glare, and with ongoing social distancing, scanning must work at a distance, and at awkward angles.
+Smartphones may be older models, documents may be damaged, lighting may be poor or causing glare, and scanning may be at awkward angles.
 Any failure causes friction and frustration, resulting in a poor experience and poor engagement.

-Industry-leading scanning performance from Scandit has a 99.5% scan success rate for IDs with PDF417 and a minimum success rate of 95% for data in machine readable and visual inspection zones.
+Industry-leading scanning performance from Scandit has a 100% accuracy rate for IDs with PDF417 and a minimum success rate of 95% for data in machine readable and visual inspection zones.

 On average, IDs can be scanned in less than 1 second.